 Is a Digit Account Right for Me?

-The $5 fee which is charged monthly should also be taken into account.
-If your checking account balance usually stays fairly low, you likely wouldn’t have much transferred to Digit.
-This might make the fee simply not worth the small amount you will save.
+The $5 fee charged monthly should also be taken into account.
+If your checking account balance usually stays relatively low, you may not even see $5 transferred into your savings each month.

 Digit App Reviews by Subscribers